FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 1. Drag an Inject node onto canvas.
 2. Drag a PostgreSQL node onto the Canvas and click on that node and paste the following SQL command into the query input field.
 3. Drag a Ui-table widget onto canvas and create a new Ui group for it.
-4. Connect ui-form’s output to function node’s input, and function node's output to the PostgreSQL node’s input.
+4. Connect inject node's output to PostgreSQL node’s input, and PostgreSQL node's output to the Ui-table's input.
 ```sql
 -- Retrieve all data from the product_data table
 SELECT * FROM product_data;